nss-nightclass-projects/exercise-vault/JS_arrays.md

 <hr/>

 ### Challenge #5: Array.diff
 Given two arrays remove all values from array1 that are present in array2.
+Display the final results of array1

 Example 1:
 ```